SwedbankPay/developer.swedbankpay.com/_includes/corporate-limited-menu.md

 enabled during the contract setup to be shown in the menu.

 If you don't invoke the restriction in your payment order request, every valid payment instrument will show up as usual in the payment menu.
-Done by setting `corporateMode` to `true`.
+This is done by setting `corporateMode` to `true`.
 In this example the instrument is set to card.

 ```http
 POST /psp/paymentorders HTTP/1.1